cronica-it/docusaurus-chronology/README.md

 When enabled, the last update time is displayed below the post and also used when sorting the posts in the feed files.

-## Add `pageBasePath` to blog plugin configuration

-In Docusaurus the components used to compose the paths are configurable via options like `routeBasePath`, `tagsBasePath`, etc, but in the path used for multi-page lists, the URL was hard-coded as `page`.

-For consistency reasons, a new configuration option was added, `pageBasePath`, allowing to also configure these paths, a feature useful for example when all paths are translated to local languages.

 ## Hide redundant year in dates shown in the Archive page

 In the Archive page, when listing the the post titles grouped by years, there is not need to show the year again, since it is redundant.